llorracc/cAndCwithStickyE/Code/Models/README.txt

-To run the code, you should install the Anaconda distribution of Python (from www.continuum.io, it has been tested for versions 2.7 and 3.6), pip install the requirements.txt file (type "pip install -r \path\to\requirements.txt" at the Anaconda prompt), run Spyder, and execute the MAIN file; see notes below.
+To run the code, you should install the Anaconda distribution of Python (from www.continuum.io, it has been tested for versions 2.7 and 3.6), pip install the requirements.txt file (type "pip install -r \path\to\requirements.txt" at the Anaconda prompt).
 All packages used  by the StickyE project will be installed by following this process.
-The only exception occurs if you try to run the "beta dist" specification of the HA-DSGE model, which is commented out in the parameters file.
-To successfully run this exercise, you must install the package joblib by typing "conda install joblib" at a command prompt.
+The MAIN file performs all of the work for the project, but it needs some boolean variables to be set before it will run properly.
+These variables are set by files in the ./Options folder.
+To run the code, you should run do_min.py, do_mid.py, or do_all.py in the root directory of this project.

-The boolean variables declared near the top of Sticky_MAIN.py choose the work to be executed.
-You should set these variables as appropriate; some work items take many hours to run and/or have very large memory requirements.
-See notes below.
-Setting all booleans to True requires a computer with at least 64GB memory and Stata installed.
+do_min.py will run the representative agent model, which will take under a minute do_mid.py will run the small open economy model (main results), which takes about 30 minutes do_all.py will run every single result in the paper and appendix, which takes 1-2 days

 NOTE ON SPYDER: Anaconda comes with an IDE called Spyder.
 On most operating systems, Spyder can be run by typing "spyder" at a command prompt.
 On Windows 10, this does